The Iron Age

 The collections in the National Archaeological Museum enable us to follow the development from the privileged communities buried in the tumuli in Burgundy, Lorraine and the Franche-Comté, to the sumptuous “princely” tombs of the late 6th century BC, like those at Sainte-Colombe-sur-Seine (Côte-d’Or) or at Apremont (Haute-Saône).

 It was a warlike society that came to power from the 5th to the 3rd centuries BC.
 High-ranking warriors were buried with their weapons and their two-wheeled war chariots.
-Their wives wore metal torcs that were often highly decorated.
+The women wore metal torcs that were often highly decorated.
 The craftsman was no longer simply a worker but an initiate who knew the secrets of the materials.
 The Gauls excelled in arts like pottery, glassware and metalwork, and above all in working with bronze and iron that they could chisel into shape and assemble with the precision of a watchmaker.

 From the 3rd century BC, the oppida, fortified hilltop villages, controlled economic, political and religious power.
 They minted coins, which were becoming more widely used.
 In the middle of the 1st century BC, Bibracte, the capital of the Eduens tribe, had all the appearance of a commercial town.